UPDATE 2012 & 2014:

-The following article about the Bago was submitted by Ferdinand Ammang Anno.
-It provides a comprehensive history of the Bago culture:
+The following articles about the Bago were submitted by Ferdinand Ammang Anno.
+They provide an interesting insight into the history of the Bago and its culture:

-There is a an extensive essay on the Bago found on the internet by Mr. Vic Buaquen who delivered the speech at the the Third Bago Congress in San Emilio, Ilocos Sur on April 23, 2003.
+There is a an extensive essay on the Bago (site has expired) found on the internet by Mr. Vic Buaquen who delivered the speech at the the Third Bago Congress in San Emilio, Ilocos Sur on April 23, 2003.

 Many of the residents of Sagunto and the surrounding barangays are descendants of The Bago.
 The Bago tribe is, after some controversy (read Mr. Buaquen’s essay), confirmed as one of the indiginous peoples of the Philippines by the National Commission for Indigenous Peoples (NCIP).